Chakana Copper (CVE:PERU) Shares Down 25% – Time to Sell?

 Chakana Copper Corp.
-(CVE:PERU – Get Free Report) shares dropped 25% during mid-day trading on Saturday .
+(CVE:PERU – Get Free Report) shares traded down 25% during trading on Friday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 338,415 shares changed hands during trading, an increase of 210% from the average daily volume of 109,271 shares.
+338,415 shares were traded during mid-day trading, an increase of 210% from the average session volume of 109,271 shares.
 The stock had previously closed at C$0.02.

 Chakana Copper Company Profile